TechCrunch Startup Battlefield is coming to a new continent: Announcing Australia!

 Many are familiar with the many adventurous innovations — zorbing, bungee jumping, and jet boating to name a few — that have come out of the Australian-New Zealand ecosystem.
 But, so did WiFi, black box flight recorders, cochlear implants, ultrasound technology, and even atom splitting.

-In recent years, the Island nations have witnessed Atlassian’s 1.1B IPO, a 250M equity growth round for Australia’s Campaign Monitor, and $150M round for New Zealand’s Xero.
+In recent years the island nations have witnessed Atlassian’s 1.1B IPO, a 250M equity growth round for Australia’s Campaign Monitor, and $150M round for New Zealand’s Xero.
 These high-growth companies are inspiring a healthy crop of early-stage startups in the region.

 The Startup Battlefield has been bringing world class founders into the spotlight since 2007, and in the past decade almost 700 contestants have gone on to raise nearly $7 billion in funding, and rack up nearly 100 exits.
-Our community of Battlefield Alumni include companies like Mint, Dropbox, Yammer, Tripit, Getaround, and Cloudflare.
-If TechCrunch did invest in these companies, we’d perform like a top ten VC.
+Our community of Battlefield Alumni include companies like Mint, Dropbox, Yammer, TripIt, Getaround, and Cloudflare.
+If TechCrunch invested in these companies, we’d perform like a top ten VC.
 Instead, we’ll stick to telling the founder’s stories; uncovering the next wave of disruptive innovations; and letting our readers deploy the capital.

 Competing in Battlefield doesn’t guarantee success, you earn that with your ideas and your execution.
 But it does put an unprecedented amount of attention on your company, help you to prepare for pitching investors and sharpen the way that you communicate your vision.